DistributedComponents/verdi-lockserv/README.md

 By default, the script assumes that `Verdi` and `StructTact` are installed in Coq's `user-contrib` directory, but this can be overridden by setting the `Verdi_PATH` and `StructTact_PATH` environment variables.

 Finally, run `make` in the root directory.
-This will compile the lock server definitions, check the proofs of mutual exclusion, and finally build an OCaml program from the extracted code called called `LockServMain` in the `extraction/lockserv` directory.
+This will compile the lock server definitions, check the proofs of mutual exclusion, and finally build an OCaml program from the extracted code called `LockServMain` in the `extraction/lockserv` directory.

 Running LockServ on a cluster
 -----------------------------